CadetCoder/Social-network/README.md

 <h4 align="center">An internal social network for Groupomania's employees.</h4>

-## Requirement ##
+## Requirements ##

-This web application require node.js, if you don't have installed in your system please follow this link `https://nodejs.org/en/download/`.
+* This web application require node.js, if you don't have installed in your system please follow this link `https://nodejs.org/en/download/`.
+* For vue cli please follow this link `https://cli.vuejs.org/guide/installation.html`.